pcardotatgit/Create_a_Webex_Team_Bot/readme.md

 ![](img/webex_team_bot-13.gif)
 ![](img/webex_team_bot-14.gif)

-**Remark :** the **update_webhook.py** file can help you yo automate your bot targetUrl.

-OK ! your bot is ready ! but it hasn't any logic yet.
+**resource = messages**

+**event = created**
-Either you have a public Web Server... or not.

-If not, and for developpment purpose only, consider **NGROK**

-And make Your developpment BOT located into your laptop available on the INTERNET in less than 5 minutes.
+**targetUrl** is the full URL of your bot.Either you have a public Web Server... or not.
+If not, and for developpment purpose only, consider **NGROK**.
+NGROK makes Your developpment BOT located into your laptop available on the INTERNET in less than 5 minutes.

+**Remark :** the **update_webhook.py** file can help you to automate your bot targetUrl.

 [Configure the project to run on your local PC]('https://developer.cisco.com/learning/lab/collab-spark-botkit/step/4')

 ## The BOT Webex Room

-Starting from now, we are going the BOT Webex Room in order to interact with it.
+Starting from now, we are going to use the BOT Webex Room Id, in order to interact with it.

-So Let's locate first this room.

 Go to your Webex Team and **contact** your bot thanks to it's mail.

 ![](img/webex_team_bot-16.gif)

-And enter to it's room.
-You can send messages into the room.
+And enter to the Bot's room.
+As test, You can send some test messages into the room.

 Nothing will happen until we add the bot logic.

 Locate the BOT ROOM ID then.
-We will use it as the Destination ROOM ID as you can imagine.
+We will use it as the Destination ROOM ID in our logic scripts.

 You can use the **list_room.py** to help you to get this room id.